-- Another type of synchronization relationship is known as a dependency-ordered-before relationship. - A write-release operation A is dependency ordered before a read-consume operation B if B reads the value written by A. - For two operations A and B performed in different threads, if A is dependency ordered before B then A inter-thread happens before B. - Thus, dependency-ordered-before relationships can also establish happens-before relationships.
+- Another type of synchronization relationship is known as a dependency-ordered-before relationship. - A write-release operation A is dependency ordered before a read-consume operation B if B reads the value written by A (or any side effect in the release sequence headed by A). - For two operations A and B performed in different threads, if A is dependency ordered before B then A inter-thread happens before B. - Thus, dependency-ordered-before relationships can also establish happens-before relationships.